geets04/mss/docs/test.md

 Important Notice
 ----------------

-Recherche has supplied this Information believing it to be accurate and reliable at the time of publishing, but is presented without warranty of any kind, expressed or implied.
+Recherche Tech has supplied this Information believing it to be accurate and reliable at the time of publishing, but is presented without warranty of any kind, expressed or implied.
 Users must take full responsibility for their application of any products.
 Recherche assumes no responsibility